grilloandrea6/mobile-robotics-project/README.md

 2023, fall semester

+Note: the visualization of the formulas in the report has been written using LaTeX syntax.
+The visualization works right in VSCode, but may not work properly using other programs (Jupyter Notebook).

 # Group members
 Badil Mujovi (274632) - First year MSc in Robotics, previously did a Bachelor at HEIG-VD in Microengineering \
 Aubin Mercier (316260) - First year MSc in Robotics, previously did a BSc at EPFL in Microengineering\